kyma-project/istio/docs/user/00-42-proxy-stats-matcher.md

 Outlier detection is configured in a `DestinationRule` on the target host but is **evaluated by the source proxy** that makes requests.
 As a result, each source proxy tracks ejection state independently — one proxy may eject a host while another considers it healthy.
 This is why metrics must be observed on the source proxy, not the target.

-When you configure `proxyStatsMatcher` globally via the `Istio` CR, **all proxies in the mesh** — including ingress and egress gateways — emit the matched statistics.
+When you configure `proxyStatsMatcher` globally via the `Istio` CR, **all proxies in the mesh** — including ingress and egress gateways — receive that matcher configuration.
+Matching statistics can then be emitted by those proxies, while host-specific metrics appear when a given proxy has relevant traffic or state for that destination.

 ### Steps